I had this friend in high school whose parents had all these strict rules—rules that seemed crazy to me as a teenager.

 What if we did the same thing with our lives?
-What if we held ourselves accountable with our own rules?
+What if we held ourselves accountable with our rules?

 Our lives are nothing but rules anyway.
 Unfortunately, most of our rules are disempowering: If I make a million dollars, then I can be happy.
 If I get this promotion, then I’ll work harder.
 If someone doesn’t like me, then I’m going to feel hurt.
-Too often our rules are just debilitating if-thens.
+Too often our rules are just debilitating if-then statements.